mrismanaziz/Reforestation/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## To be Frank, I'd have to change my name.